Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Safe Policy Learning through Extrapolation

 with probability at least $1 - \alpha - \delta$, where $C = \max_{y \in \{0,1\}, a \in \{0, 1\}} |u(y, a)|$. \end{theorem}

-Theorem~\ref{thm:emp_safety} shows that the regret for the empirical safe policy versus the baseline policy is controlled by the Rademacher complexity of the policy class $\Pi$, and an error term due to sampling variability that decreases at a rate of $n^{-1/2}$.
-The complexity of the policy class $\Pi$ determines the quality of the safety guarantee for any level $\alpha$.
-If the policy class is simple, then the bound will quickly go towards zero for any level $\alpha$; if it is complex, then we will require larger samples to ensure that the safety guarantee is meaningful, regardless of the level $\alpha$.
+Like Proposition~\ref{prop:pop_safety}, Theorem~\ref{thm:emp_safety} is only meaningful if the assumptions about the true model $m^\ast$ are correct.
+If they are, Theorem~\ref{thm:emp_safety} shows that the empirical safe policy will not have a lower policy value than the baseline, up to standard empirical process terms: the Rademacher complexity of the policy class $\Pi$, and an error term due to sampling variability that decreases at a rate of $n^{-1/2}$.
+The complexity of the policy class $\Pi_a$ controls the chance that the learned policy is worse than the baseline due to overfitting.

-Importantly, by taking a conservative approach using the larger model class $\widehat{\mcal{M}}_n(\alpha)$, the estimation error for the conditional expectation $\hat{\tilde{m}}(x) - \tilde{m}(x)$ does not directly enter into the bound.
-However, if we cannot estimate $\tilde{m}(x)$ well, the empirical restricted model class $\widehat{\mcal{M}}_n(\alpha)$ will be large, which will affect how well the empirical safe policy compares to the oracle policy.
-To quantify this, we will again rely on a notion of the size of the empirical restricted model class $\widehat{\mcal{M}}_n(\alpha)$.
-In this setting, however, we will use an empirical width,